 NYC’s Garment District sets the trends for America’s billion-dollar fashion industry.
 It’s the designers here who decide what you’ll most likely be coveting in seasons to come.
 Most of the actual clothing production no longer happens in Manhattan, but you’ll still find New York's famous Macy’s, the largest department store in the world.

 Generations ago, Hell’s Kitchen was predominantly a residential area inhabited by Irish immigrants and notorious for being a rough area.
 In the past few decades however, gentrification and an influx of upscale bars, restaurants, and nightclubs have helped this neighborhood flourish.

 Things to Do in Hell’s Kitchen

 - Head to Pier 86 to experience all things sea, air, and space at the Intrepid Sea, Air & Space Museum.

-- Go on one of three cruises starting in the Hudson River for a unique view of the city’s top sights: the Twilight Cruise, Beast Speedboat Ride, or the Best of NYC Cruise.
-Or, consider using the NYC Water Taxi Hop-On Hop-Off All Day Pass to get around the city.
+- Go on a cruise starting in the Hudson River for a unique view of the city’s top sights: the Best of NYC Cruise.

 Broadway & Times Square